“Education has very little to do with explanation, it has to do with engagement, with falling in love with the material.”

 — SEYMOUR PAPERT

 Students in Jenny Billings’ 6th grade STEAM classes build, manipulate, and create.
 Her classroom looks like a makers-space.
+Her students use pools, the ocean and other outdoor spaces to learn about, test and refine their creations.
+ROVs (remotely operated underwater vehicle), miniature golf courses, and animatronic critters are but a few of the many hands-on projects her students produce.
 Soldering irons, circuit wires, miniature fans, aluminum foil, batteries, clothes pins, and playing cards are among the many objects strewn about the desktop, waiting for small hands to put them together in creative ways.

 Jenny notes, “The interplay between creative vision and STEM provides rich learning opportunities and encourages students to grapple with phenomena, concepts, and tools while they design and build personally meaningful artifacts.”